LordAshes/KinectGestureRecognitionPlugin4FreePie/ReadMe - Section 0.0 - Introduction.txt

 The plugin is designed to make use of the gesture recognition plugin as easy as possible hiding the complex processing from the user and exposing only easy to use methods for starting, defining and stopping the gesture recognition process.

+Installation Of Plugin In FreePie:

+1. Once compiled, place the "KinectGesturePlugin.dll" in the FreePie\Plugins folder.
+2. Place the provided "Microsoft.Kinect.dll" in the FreePie folder.
+3. Run FreePie.